-This message is based on a portion of an article titled “Marriage Matters: The Little Things Matter the Most” written by Barbara Inger, feature several years ago in the Richmond Parent’s Monthly.
+This message is based on a portion of an article titled “Marriage Matters: The Little Things Matter the Most” written by Barbara Inger.
+It was featured several years ago in the Richmond Parent’s Monthly.

-Our suggestion to you would be to read through this material and talk about the points that pertain to your marriage (even if you don’t have children) and ask God to show you anyone else who would benefit from reading what the author has to say so you can pass it on to them.
-Several suggestions made in the article are:
+We encourage you to read through this material and talk about the points that pertain to your marriage.
+Then ask God together to show you anyone else who would benefit from reading what the author has to say so you can pass it on to them.

 A little can mean a lot.
 When you’re apart from each other, keep in touch with your spouse by telephone, snail or e-mail.